Background blur

 Key Takeaways

-• Different types of muscle contractions (concentric, eccentric, isometric, isotonic) play specific roles in various yoga poses.
+• Muscle contractions (concentric, eccentric, isometric, isotonic) play distinct roles in yoga poses, influencing strength, control, and injury prevention.

 📝In-Depth Guide